BusterZero-99/WaveShare3.5lcd/README.md

 # WaveShare3.5lcd
 For RasPi 64 Bit Bookworm
-# THIS ONLY WORKS IF YOU HAVE THE DEFAULT USERNAME TO BE "pi"
+# THIS ONLY WORKS IF YOU HAVE THE DEFAULT USERNAME TO BE "pi" and to be running this on Raspberry Pi OS Lite Bookworm

 Based on setup by Distro Reviews & Temporarily Offline